nrfconnect/sdk-nrf/doc/nrf/device_guides/working_with_nrf/nrf54h/ug_nrf54h20_architecture_memory.rst

    192 KB

 Access control
-   The Radio Core local RAM is accessible by the Radio Core.
+   The radio core local RAM is accessible by the radio core.
-   Any core (like FLPR or PPR) or peripheral configured to be owned by the Radio Core (like UARTE or SAADC) can access this memory as well.
+   Any core (like FLPR or PPR) or peripheral configured to be owned by the radio core (like UARTE or SAADC) can access this memory as well.
    Any core with access to this memory can execute code from it.

-   If the TrustZone feature is enabled for the Radio Core, this memory can be partitioned in one secure and one non-secure region.
+   If the TrustZone feature is enabled for the radio core, this memory can be partitioned in one secure and one non-secure region.
    The secure region is accessible only by code executed with the secure attribute, while the non-secure region is accessible by any code.

    .. note::